-At least 15 school days before the meeting, the Clerk will:

-- confirm and notify the complainant of the date, time and venue of the meeting, ensuring that, if the complainant is invited, the dates are convenient to all parties and that the venue and proceedings are accessible - request copies of any further written material to be submitted to the committee at least 10 school days before the meeting.
+If you are invited to attend the meeting, you will be contacted by the Clerk to inform you of the date, time and venue of the meeting.
+Any further written material to be submitted to the committee will also be requested at least 10 school days before the meeting.